John Poland: Munster

 Poland was an integral part of the Munster A team that won the 2016–17 British and Irish Cup.
 He was used as a replacement in round 1 against London Welsh, missed the round 3 clash against Rotherham Titans due to exam commitments, was used as a replacement again in round 4 against Rotherham, before starting against Doncaster Knights in the rescheduled round 2 and round 5, Ulster A in the quarter-final, Ealing Trailfinders in the semi-final and Jersey Reds in the final.
 Poland made his senior competitive debut for Munster on 10 February 2018, coming off the bench in the provinces' 33–5 win against Zebre in the 2017–18 Pro14.

 New England Free Jacks

 Poland joined American Major League Rugby side New England Free Jacks in October 2019 upon concluding his degree in finance at University College Cork, in time for the sides inaugural season in 2020.
 He scored four tries in the 5 regular season games and had 4 try assists.
 Poland scored a brilliant individual try which was awarded try of the week in week 4.
+He would help lead the free jacks to their first championship in 2023 scoring 37 points.
+Then being named to the All MLR second team.
+He would get injured 3 games into the following season but would still be part of another championship team.
+Then in 2025 he would win a 3rd straight championship scoring 4 points in 5 appearances.

+During the 2023 season Poland would become the first player in Free jacks history to reach 50 caps.

+Manwatu

+After the 2023 MLR season John would play in the NPC with the Manwatu Turbos.
+Making 8 appearances and scoring 2 tries.